 - 401K plan

-Please apply using this application form by 11:59 pm CT on Monday, October 17.
+Please apply using this application form.
+The priority deadline for applying is Wednesday, July 19 at 11:59 p.m.
+CT.
+We will start reviewing applications then and continue until the position is filled.
 Email [email protected] with “Editorial Director” in the subject line if you have any questions or to request a 15 minute informational conversation with executive director Juliet Sorensen.
-Note: We are also hiring an investigations editor.
-Click here for more information about that opportunity.

 About Injustice Watch

 Injustice Watch is a Chicago-based nonprofit, nonpartisan journalism organization that focuses on issues of equity and justice in the court system.
 Our goal is to listen to and center people impacted by institutional injustices and provide them with the perspectives, information, and resources needed to hold power to account.
-We do this through our public-service journalism (such as our Cook County judicial election guides); innovative investigative reporting (such as The Circuit, our ongoing collaborative investigation examining decades of Cook County court data); and intentional audience engagement and community-building.
-Learn more about our work at www.injusticewatch.org.
+We do this through our public-service journalism (such as our Cook County judicial election guides); innovative investigative reporting (such as The Circuit, our collaborative investigation examining decades of Cook County court data); and intentional audience engagement and community-building.